Abundle/aiden/README.md

 You can find the most recent version of this guide [here] (https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md).

-# Aidan: Thank You For Your Attention
+# Aiden: Thank You For Your Attention
 Lorem ipsum.